Empowerment, Resilience and Peak Performance

 Megan explains how bitterness damages our hearts and brains, and sabotages the productivity and profitability of our organizations.
-Drawing on the research she collected for her award-winning, internationally acclaimed book, TRIUMPH OF THE HEART, Megan provides a road map for using forgiveness to enhance health and wellbeing individually and collectively.
+Drawing on the research she collected for her award-winning, internationally acclaimed book, TRIUMPH OF THE HEART, Megan provides a road map for using forgiveness and resilience to enhance wellbeing individually and collectively.

 The Three Key Habits of Good Forgivers

-You can have the sharpest business strategies in the world, but if your team members don’t get along, fail to collaborate and suffer from poor emotional and physical health, you’ll be hard-pressed to reach your goals.
+You can have the sharpest business strategies in the world, but if your team members fail to collaborate and suffer from poor emotional and physical health, you’ll be hard-pressed to reach your goals.
 Research shows that people who are forgiving of others and themselves tend to be healthier and happier.
 They also perform better at work, provide valuable organizational leadership and are more highly rated by their relationship partners.

 Megan shares how using The Three Key Habits of Good Forgivers can help us recover from disappointment and conflict, as well as improve health and wellbeing, relationships and professional performance.

 Build a Culture of Unity to Guide Your Brand